Koombana Bay, Bunbury: Everything You Need To Know

 Up north, Monkey Mia and Shark Bay have become synonymous with getting up close and personal to the wonderfully inquisitive dolphins of our Indian Ocean.

-They also offer eco cruises without swimming to educate you on the marine life around Koombana Bay.
-For more information head to the Dolphin Discovery Centre.
+They also offer eco cruises without swimming to educate you on the marine life around Koombana Bay, which runs year-round – just make sure to book ahead.

-The Dolphin Discovery Centre itself has had a serious upgrade in the past couple of years, with a fantastic interactive education zone inside the building that you can walk through.
+The Dolphin Discovery Centre itself has had a serious upgrade in recent years, with a fantastic interactive education zone inside the building that you can walk through.
 Filled with huge aquariums that dive into different areas of the WA coast, there’s loggerhead turtles, big crays and an excellent kids zone filled with activities to keep the young ones engaged.

 The centre has a nice cafe as well, but it’s their new upstairs bar that is the real winner – pull up to watch the sun set over Koombana Bay, and you might even get lucky and watch a pod of dolphins swim by while you sip on an icey cool beverage.